zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/install-mysql/install-mysql.md

 The OSOK MySqlDbSystem controller automatically provisions a MySQL DB System when you provide mandatory fields to the `spec`.
 The following is a sample CR yaml for MySqlDbSystem.
 Create a yaml file and name it CREATE_MYSQL.yaml.

-- SUBNET_OCID - OCID of the subnet created in the pre-requisites step
+- SUBNET_OCID - OCID of the public worker node subnet created in your Kubernetes cluster from the previous lab.

 - CONFIGURATION_ID - [More info about Configurations](https://docs.oracle.com/en-us/iaas/mysql-database/doc/db-systems.html#GUID-E2A83218-9700-4A49-B55D-987867D81871) Get your [Configuration_id](https://console.us-ashburn-1.oraclecloud.com/mysqlaas/configurations)